relaxdiego/relaxdiego.github.com/_posts/2017-11-27-visualizing-brooks-law.md

 > Edges = Nodes * (Nodes - 1) / 2

-Using the formula on our above example, we get 10 which is exactly equal to the number of edges depicted in the diagram.
+Using the formula on our above diagram, we get 10 which is exactly equal to the number of edges depicted.
 If we were to add 1 node to the above graph, that would add an additional 5 edges to the graph since the existing 5 nodes would have to connect to this new one.
 Indeed, if we apply the same formula, we would get:

 > 6 * (6 - 1) / 2 = 15

-Remember though that we're only interested in the *Additional* edges created by adding a new node.
+Remember though that we're only interested in the **Additional** edges created by adding a new node.
 To get that, all we have to do is:

 > Additional Edges = Total Edges - Original Edges